Why use organic skincare and makeup when regular cosmetics are way cheaper? We have 6 good reasons!

 Now we can begin to understand why you must throw away your non-organic products.
 First and foremost, the toxic ingredients they contain can (and do) cause cancer.
 As the creams, lotions, serums, etc are absorbed through the skin, they are then traveling to your bloodstream and inside the body.
 Studies have shown that the toxic ingredients have been found in biopsy samples from breast tumors, ovarian cancer and more!

-In fact, there are plenty of reasons to use organic skincare, but here are 5 that I think are the most important.
+So why use organic skincare and makeup products?
+Well, there are plenty of reasons, but here are six that I think are the most important.

 1. Cosmetics Are Badly Regulated

-2. Most Mainstream Cosmetics DO Contain Harmful Chemicals
+2. Most Mainstream Cosmetics DO Use Harmful Chemicals

 Lead – found in lipsticks, toothpaste, makeup, etc. Can cause neurotoxicity (brain damage), seizures, gastrointestinal issues, reproductive dysfunction and kidney dysfunction.